basharatphd/basharatphd.github.io/_pages/students.md

   - If you don't read the stuff below, and contact me anyway, I will reply to you asking read the text below!
 So, you might as well keep reading...

 ## Are you an undergrad or grad student at RPI?
-- If you are an ***undergraduate at RPI***, currently I am not taking in additional undergraduate students, please check back in Fall 2023 if I am taking student to work with my team.
+- If you are an ***undergraduate at RPI***, currently I am not taking in additional undergraduate students, please check back in Spring 2025 if I am taking student to work with my team.
 - If you are a graduate student at RPI, please first check with your faculty advisor if it is ok to meet me.

 ## Are you at another university in the USA or outside the USA?